MIchaelKa/tech-knowledge-base/ML/Interview/120 Data Science Interview Questions.md

 	- [[Binomial Distribution]]
 		- cannot use, p is different on each subsequent step
 - What is the expected number of hashes that are unused.

+# Statistical Inference

+6.
+How would you run an A/B test for many variants, say 20 or more?
+- Effect of multiple comparisons
+- Bonferroni Correction